 Meanwhile, Tagit focuses on enterprises that need secure, relevant and innovative mobile applications for their backend services.
 While banks remain its major clients, Tagit is reaching out to government-affiliated institutions and insurance companies.
 Its expansion plans have targeted North Asia, particularly Japan, where it has had a long-term partnership with IT giant SRA Group.

 “We are a stable, profitable fintech company that was looking for investment from a growth perspective.
 And with the bulk of its revenue in Japan, SRA was looking to invest in a non-Japanese asset that they could grow with and make a significant impact outside Japan, which led to the partnership and investment in Tagit by SRA,” CEO Sandeep Bagaria said.

 Another local trailblazer, newcomer Avanseus, offers artificial intelligence solutions to public utility, telecommunication, Internet and broadband, and transportation companies through predictive maintenance and monitoring, all aimed at reducing costs and increasing efficiency.

-Only two-years-old, Avanseus has already established a presence overseas and works with 50 telecom companies around the world.
+Only two-years-old, Avanseus has already established a presence overseas and engaged with more than 50 large enterprises around the world.
 It has capitalized on fast delivery and simple pricing to streamline negotiations and form partnerships easily.

 “We bring AI-based technology that address predictive maintenance where the complexity, repair time and reliability of any product and service are key issues,” said CEO Bhargab Mitra.